IgorSusmelj/WebGL-2d-Engine/README.markdown

 #### Minimal Programming environment to work with the WebGL-2d Engine

-You'll need at least a browser like  and a basic text editor like the `Windows Notepad`.
+You'll need at least a browser with [WebGL] (http://de.wikipedia.org/wiki/WebGL) support and a basic text editor like the `Windows Notepad`.

 #### Recommended Programming environment